OndrejNepozitek/Edgar-Unity/docs/3d/examples/basics.md

     <Image src="3d/examples/basics/floor_aligned.png" caption="Floor block (aligned)" />
 </Gallery>

 The last step is to set the position of the cube so that it is aligned to the grid cells.
 As you can see in the image (left) above, the block is not aligned to the grid in the background, but we want it to be.
-In this case, I had to set the position to to `(0.5, -0.25, 0.5)` (right image).
+In this case, I had to set the position to `(0.5, -0.25, 0.5)` (right image).

 ### Generator settings